Wednesday, June 21, 2017

 Broadchurch(powerful police story told in several season)

-Miss Fisher's Murder Mysteries(1920 flapper solves mysteries in Australia)
+Miss Fisher's Murder Mysteries(1920 flapper solves mysteries in Australia) It is being made into a movie!

 Recent Books I have enjoyed which I'd recommend: